jenudi/NLP-Multi-Class-Classification-of-Patients-EHR/README.md

 Models loss interpretation after training

 According to these figures, we observe that our models did improve in each epoch.
-Both of our models do not over-fit.
-When validated, the models without significant regularizations, the models were overfitted (did not record).
+Both of our models slightly over-fit.
+We kept training our models until there was not a significant improvement in the validation loss so we could maximize our scores.

-We can see that after 20 epochs, the model&#39;s curves got into a plateau regarding their learning capabilities.
+We can see that after 80 epochs, the model's validation curves got into a plateau regarding their learning capabilities.

-And till the last epoch, the models did not improve much.

 The models seem to perform pretty much the same.
-Although the second model (st-w2v5) is slightly better, we can observe that its learning curve is more likely to converge.
-However, in our tests, both models did not fully converge.
+Although the first model (st-w2v3) is slightly better, we can observe that its learning curve is more likely to converge.

 1. TF-IDF &amp; Random Forest